Histidine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-histidine, and tRNA(His), whereas its 3 products are AMP, diphosphate, and L-histidyl-tRNA(His).
+The 3 substrates of this enzyme are ATP, L-histidine, and tRNA^{His}, whereas its 3 products are AMP, diphosphate, and L-histidyl-tRNA^{His}.

-This enzyme participates in histidine metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in histidine metabolism and aminoacyl-tRNA biosynthesis.

 Nomenclature

-Histidine—tRNA ligase belongs to the family of ligase enzymes, specifically those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-histidine:tRNAHis ligase (AMP-forming).
+Histidine–tRNA ligase belongs to the family of ligase enzymes, specifically those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-histidine:tRNA^{His} ligase (AMP-forming).
 Other names in common use include histidyl-tRNA synthetase, histidyl-transfer ribonucleate synthetase, and histidine translase.